Natural vs Artificial Magnets

 Magnetic Field

-The magnetic field is defined as the space around a magnet in which its magnetic effect or influence is noticed and it is measured by unit tesla or gauss ( 1 tesla = 10,000 gausses).
+The magnetic field is defined as the space around a magnet in which its magnetic effect or influence is noticed, and it is measured in units of tesla or gauss ( 1 tesla = 10,000 gausses).

 Tracing the magnetic field

-A compass needle also is known as a plotting compass or magnetic needle consist of a tiny pivoted magnet in the form of a pointer, that rotates freely in the horizontal plane.
+A compass needle, also known as a plotting compass or magnetic needle consist of a tiny pivoted magnet in the form of a pointer that rotates freely in the horizontal plane.

 The ends of the compass approximately point towards the North-South Direction.